What is the Difference Between an IRA and 401k?

 During your career, you may have switched employers several times.
 This might mean that you have multiple 401(k) plans that belong to you.
 Not only is having several accounts confusing, but it can also make it difficult to do retirement planning.
 Different portfolios will grow at different rates.
 In some cases, you may want to move funds from a smaller 401(k) to a rollover IRA.
 This gives you greater control of your investments.
 If you have several smaller funds, it can be helpful to consolidate your investments into a single portfolio.
 This makes it much easier to keep track of your retirement savings.
 It is also helpful because all your retirement income will fall under the same tax rules.

 Truliant Federal Credit Union is committed to the long-term financial health of its members.
 We are ready to assist you as you consider your financial goals, including IRAs and rollover options.
-For more information, check out the financial planning section of our website or speak with one of our CFS* Financial Advisors today.
+For more information, check out the financial planning section of our website or speak with one of our LPL* Financial Advisors today.

 Sources: